Functional disorders are where there is clear dysfunction, without objective signs on examination or investigations

 MSK back pain

-Renal, female & male reproductive systems, hematopoietic & immune systems and skin: nil
+Male reproductive systems, hematopoietic & immune systems: nil

 The burden on healthcare of these conditions is large due to their high prevalence